0xfederama/water-reminder/README.md

 # Water Reminder

+:droplet: :droplet: :droplet:

-Remember to drink every 20 minutes with this simple script :droplet:
+Remember to drink every 20 minutes with this simple script.

 You have to install [go](https://golang.org/doc/install) in order to use the app

 ### Installation